Free Vacation Attractions

 The boats run daily (weather permitting) from 1000AM-400PM, May-September.
 One ride is $2 ($1 for kids 2-15).

 The Boston Public Gardens has lots of neat stuff in addition to the Swan Boats.
 This is especially nice for small children is a group of bronze statues depicting the whole family of ducks and ducklings from the delightful story Make Way for Ducklings.
 Little kids just love to sit on the little statues and "go for a ride."
-In summer, there is a large wading pool where children can wade and splash to their heart's content.
+In summer, there is a large wading pool where children can wade and splash to their heart's content across the street in the Boston Commons.

 The Freedom Trail is not to be missed and takes one to see all the important historical sights in the city and it's totally free.
+The start of the Freedom Trial begins at the visitor center in the Boston Commons.
+Part of the beginning part of the Freedom Trail includes the State House with its Golden Dome and a cemetery that includes the burial sites of many famous early Bostonians, including Benjamin Franklin and even "Mother Goose."
 The National Parks Visitors Center in Fanuiel Hall is the start point for many excellent, free tours of historic sights.

 The USS Constitution ("Old Ironsides")